-Thanks are also due to past and present members of the Mensuration Section of the Forestry Commission whose work has been used as the basis for some of the sections in this booklet, and in particular to P N Edwards who wrote an earlier draft of the booklet, J M Christie who was responsible for most of the tables, and R T Bradley and G J Hamilton who were authors of previous versions of this booklet (Forestry Commission Booklets 17 and 32).
-This booklet is designed for field use.
+This Field Book is printed on waterproof paper and is designed for forest use.
 It provides a simple guide to the control of volume to be removed when marking a thinning.
 There are three sections.
 The first section describes the Yield Class system and the assessment of yield class in a stand.
 The second section covers thinning practice, that is, the type, intensity and cycle of thinning, how to calculate the thinning yield, the timing of thinning, and how the thinning is controlled.
 The final section describes the field procedures for estimation of top height, basal area and volume marked, and how to calculate mean diameter.
 A checklist of the office and field procedures to be followed when marking a thinning is printed on page 56 inside the back cover.